WordPress/gutenberg/packages/block-editor/src/components/url-popover/README.md

 The component accepts the following props.
 Any other props are passed through to the underlying `Popover` component ([refer to props documentation](/packages/components/src/popover/README.md)).

-### position
+### placement

 Where the Popover should be positioned relative to its parent.
-Defaults to "bottom center".
+Defaults to "bottom".

 -   Type: `String`
 -   Required: No
--   Default: "bottom center"
+-   Default: "bottom"

 ### focusOnMount